First, let’s get physical:

 In other words, the TVA is your body’s physical “inner core.”
 And, it physically represents your emotional center.

-I stumbled across the “emotional inner core” concept years ago accidentally, when I was suffering from a debilitating injury.
-I couldn’t do a physical yoga (asana) practice, but I sat on my mat each day and learned that the non-physical benefits of yoga are even more mind-blowing.
+I stumbled across the “emotional inner core” concept a decade ago, by accident.
+I was suffering from a debilitating injury.
+I couldn’t do a physical yoga (asana) practice — my go-to coping skill — but I sat on my mat each day.
+And then, I learned that the non-physical benefits of yoga are even more mind-blowing.

 It was a dark time, and strengthening my emotional core was a lot harder than getting six-pack abs.